Manishsah098/codealpha_task/README.md

-﻿# codealpha_task
+✅
-✅TASK 1: Simple URL Shortener
+TASK 1: Simple URL Shortener
 ● Create a backend server using Flask (Python) or Express.js (Node.js).
 ● Build an API endpoint to accept long URLs and generate a unique short code.
 ● Store the mapping of short code and original URL in a database (like SQLite, MongoDB, etc.).